-Our Innovation Checklist is designed to help brand leaders compare innovation ideas.
+Our Innovation Checklist is designed to help brand leaders in developing product strategy.
 It is a decision-making tool to help sort through various factors to compare and decide which ideas to move through the innovation process.
-First, look at the potential of the idea in terms of consumer demand and competitive intensity to help figure out if it will meet the sales and profit threshold level.
+First, look at the product idea’s potential in terms of consumer demand and competitive intensity to help determine if it will meet the sales and profit threshold level.

-Moreover, the innovation checklist looks at the fit with the brand, looking at how well it fits with the brand idea.
-And, the checklist looks at how well it can fit with the company’s strengths such as manufacturing, sales, distribution, and servicing.
+Moreover, the innovation checklist looks at the fit with the brand and how well it fits with the brand idea.
+Lastly, the innovation checklist looks at how well it fits the company’s strengths, such as manufacturing, sales, distribution, and servicing.

 - Consumer demand to achieve volume thresholds